Kitpoom101/weatherapp2/README.md

 # React + Vite + TailwindCSS

-If you are wondering where is weatherapp1, I accidently "git reset --hard origin/main" lowkey almost crashout so i made it again this is the same as old one except for some logo
+If you are wondering where is weatherapp1, I accidently
+"git reset --hard origin/main" lowkey almost crashout
+so i made it again this is the same as the old one except for some logo